utkuufuk/entrello/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/utkuufuk/entrello)](https://goreportcard.com/report/github.com/utkuufuk/entrello)
 [![Coverage Status](https://coveralls.io/repos/github/utkuufuk/entrello/badge.svg)](https://coveralls.io/github/utkuufuk/entrello)

-Polls compatible data sources and keeps your Trello cards synchronized with fresh data.
+- Polls compatible data sources and keeps your Trello cards synchronized with fresh data.

-Let's say you have an HTTP endpoint that returns GitHub issues assigned to you upon a `GET` request.
-You can point `entrello` to that endpoint to keep your GitHub issues synchronized in your Trello board.

-Each data source must return a JSON array of Trello card objects upon a `GET` request.
-You can import and use the `NewCard` function from `pkg/trello/trello.go` in order to construct Trello card objects.
+- Listens for and filters each event from your Trello board and forwards it to the matching data source.

-- Can be run as a scheduled job:
+- Can be run as a scheduled job, or an HTTP server:
     ```sh
+    # cron job
     go run ./cmd/runner

-    ```
-- Can be run as an HTTP server:
-    ```sh
+    # HTTP server
     PORT=<port> USERNAME=<user> PASSWORD=<password> go run ./cmd/server
-    ```

-    In this case, the runner can be triggered by a `POST` request to the server like this:
+    # make a `POST` request to the HTTP server to trigger a poll
-    ```sh
     curl -d @config.json <SERVER_URL> -H "Authorization: Basic <base64(<user>:<password>)>"
     ```

+## Example Use Case
+Let's say you have an HTTP service that returns GitHub issues that are assigned to you upon a `GET` request.
+Then `entrello` can use it as a data source to keep your GitHub issues synchronized in your Trello board.

+Moreover, if you use `entrello` as a server (not as a runner), you can make your GitHub service listen to updates to the events from the Trello board about its own cards and react to them.

+For instance, when a Trello card representing a GitHub issue has been archived, your GitHub service could auto-close that issue on GitHub.

+## Data Sources
+Each data source must
+- return a JSON array of Trello card objects upon a `GET` request.
+See `pkg/trello/trello.go` for reference
+- respond with a 200 status code upon a `POST` request containing information about Trello events on corresponding cards

 ## Configuration
 Copy and rename `config.example.json` as `config.json` (default), then set your own values in `config.json`.